tjhickey724/compiler_design/notes/ast/README.md

 ## Generating the miniC Abstract Syntax Trees
-Our first step is to complete the front end of the compiler by converting the program into an abstract syntax tree.
+Our first step is to complete the front end of the compiler by converting the program into an abstract syntax tree and then performing semantic analysis on the tree to report on all (if any) Type Errors.

 The classes we use to build the abstract syntax trees for miniJava and miniC are in the package syntaxtree.
 * [generating the miniC Abstract Syntax Tree](./miniC_AST.md)
 * [printing the miniC AST](./miniC_printAST.md)